 Just like Drogba, Kanu had an illustrious club career winning the EPL with Arsenal twice and also was part of the invincibles in 2003 and also won the Fa Cup there times, twice with the gunners and once with Portsmouth, he won the Champions League with Ajax in 1995 and the Dutch Eredivisie.

 With Nigeria, he failed to win the AFCON, but he won the 1993 African cup of Nations, 1996 Olympics Gold medal where he played a big part and also featured at the world cup severally.

-He won 2 African players of the year awards and is considered won of the best African exports despite suffering a heart problem at Inter.
+He won 2 African players of the year awards and is considered one of the best African strikers despite suffering a heart problem at Inter.

 We can’t finish this without giving honorary mentions to a few other African strikers who have make great exploits both on African soil and abroad: Emmanuel Adebayor, El Hadj Diouf, Tony Yeboah, Benni McCarthy, Emmanuel Amunike, Hossam Hassan, Rasheed Yekini, Yakubu Aiyegbeni, Mahmoud El-Khatib and lastly Patrick Mboma.

 Finally, the argument as who out of the six players talked about in this write up, is the best will always be argued, the argument does not look like one which will end anytime soon as the likes of Salah, Sadio Mane, and Aubameyang are making new exploits and breaking new grounds, but on the bright side, it’s a good statement to show that African football is not a dry land for talents.
 Years to come lots of African strikers will grace the headline of different European club sides.